ravirun/misfit-ravi/README.md

-# Misfit Ravi - May 2029, Week 3 Content Plan
+# Misfit Ravi - May 2029, Week 3, Monday Content Plan

 **Mega Creator (1M+ followers)**

 ---

-## Weekly Content Topic
+## Daily Content Topic

-### Why Followers Project Their Dreams Onto Leaders
+### How people see what they want to see in leaders

 ---

+## Week Theme

+**Why Followers Project Their Dreams Onto Leaders**

+---

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why followers project their dreams onto leaders.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how people see what they want to see in leaders.

 ---